Maryland Weather: Baltimore Issues Code Red Extreme Heat Alert Until Friday

 BALTIMORE (WJZ) — Baltimore City Health Commissioner Dr. Letitia Dzirasa on Tuesday issued a Code Red Extreme Heat Alert for the next three days, when the heat index is expect to reach over 100 degrees at times.

-Five cooling centers operated by the Baltimore City Health Department’s Division of Aging will open across the city to provide relief for elderly residents.READ MORE: Report Details Mishandling Of Police Emergency System On 1/6
+Five cooling centers operated by the Baltimore City Health Department’s Division of Aging will open across the city to provide relief for elderly residents.READ MORE: Baltimore Mother Who Confessed To Killing Her Children Held Without Bond, Charged With First-Degree Murder

 They are: